nicholas-odhiambo/nfs-server/nfs-server.md

 dnf install nfs-utils

 2\.
-Create a mount point for a our shared directory
+Create a mount point for a shared directory

-mkdir -pv /mnt/directory_name
+mkdir -pv /mnt/remote_share

 3\.
 Mount the shared_directory using fstab file:

-vim /etc/fstab i
+vim /etc/fstab

 4\. start the nfs service